-Lena holds a Master’s degree in Global Change Management from the Eberswalde University for Sustainable Development in Germany and a Bachelor’s degree in Business Administration from the Humboldt University, Berlin.
-Prior to joining BWA, Lena worked in Germany on a project applying insights from environmental psychology to the transition of Germany’s energy sector.
+Lena holds a Master’s degree in Global Change Management from Eberswalde University for Sustainable Development, Germany, and a Bachelor’s degree in Business Administration from Humboldt University of Berlin, Germany.

 Lena joined BehaviourWorks in 2014 and is interested in applied behaviour change research projects with an environmental focus.
 Examples of her work include projects to reduce hospital waste, increase household energy efficiency, research environmentally-friendly travel behaviour, single-use plastics and responsible disposal of household chemicals and e-waste.